• Event Type

 Iya London

 About Iya London develops events that unearth and share London’s overlooked stories, past and present.
 Joanna Oyediran is Iya London's founder.
-She's a human rights researcher and local historian living in Shepherd’s Bush.
+Joanna is a qualified Open City guide.
+She’s led guided walks on behalf of organizations that include Open City, Planning Aid for London, the LSE, Imperial, the Royal College of Art and ITV.
 Her interests include the development of London, the influence of Empire on the city and its people, and Londoners at play.
-Joanna is a qualified Open City guide.
-She’s led guided walks on behalf of organizations that include Open City, London Historians, Imperial College London, the Royal College of Art and ITV.

 Instagram @iya_london_walks